musflood/seattle-python-401d8/12-protocols-http/LAB.md

             }
         ```
     5. Both `GET` and `POST` should handle any paths that are not defined by you, and return with the appropriate `404 Not Found` response and headers.
     6. Ensure that each of your valid routes are also able to handle a malformed request, which should return a `400 Bad Request` response and headers.
-For example, a request to `GET /cow` which does not include a query string message is not properly formatted for your API, and should response properly.
+For example, a request to `GET /cow` which includes a query string message that is not properly formatted for your API should response properly.

 - In `test_server.py`:
     1. Create a `module` scoped fixture while will run your server on a background thred while the test suite is executing.